Rajeevveera24/RFID_AccessControl/README.md

 The current implementation has a few drawbacks, and the current focus is to device a better mecahnism to delete an already existing card.
 I plan to incorporate a node MCU, along with the nano to make the process more efficient.

+Disclaimer: I have referred to the following link for this project (https://electronicshobbyists.com/rfid-based-access-control-system-using-arduino/)

+While the idea is similar, the code is original